 To qualify for the honors program, a student must be a junior or a senior in the major with an overall g.p.a. of at least 3.00 and a g.p.a. in philosophy of 3.50.
 The student must maintain this average throughout participation in the honors program.
 To seek honors, a student must plan a program prior to the first semester of the senior year with a faculty advisor and the director of undergraduate studies.
 The program consists of three courses at the 300 level or higher, concentrated on related aspects of a central problem.
-At least one of the courses should be independent study under the direction of the advisor and lead to a senior paper.
+At least one of the courses should be PHI 495, the Philosophy Honors Thesis course under the direction of the advisor and lead to the completion of an honors thesis.
 This paper is reviewed by the advisor and one other member of the Philosophy faculty and by a faculty member from outside the Department.
 The senior paper is then the focus of an oral examination.
 Honors are awarded upon passage of the examination.